Weyl distributions, spectral properties, and circulant approximation results for quaternion block multilevel Toeplitz matrix sequences: Single-axis quaternion Toeplitz sequences

-Under mild topological assumptions on the spectral essential range of the embedding symbols, known as Tilli conditions \cite{TilliComplex,Donatelli2012}, we can go beyond the Hermitian case and describe the (canonical) eigenvalue distribution of non-Hermitian Toeplitz sequences generated by bounded functions.
+Under mild topological assumptions on the spectral essential range of the embedding symbols, \val{collected in Theorem~\ref{thm:complex-tilli}}, we can go beyond the Hermitian case and describe the (canonical) eigenvalue distribution of non-Hermitian Toeplitz sequences generated by bounded functions.

 \begin{theorem}[Spectral distribution for Tilli-class symbols] Assume $s=t$ and $F(\btheta)=Z(\btheta)+W(\btheta)\J$ with $Z,W\in L^{\infty}(\TT^{d};\CC_{\I}^{\,s\times s})$.
 For $\tau\in\{L,R,(S_{L},S_{R})\}$, consider the spectral essential range $R(G_\tau)$.
 Suppose that $G_\tau$ belongs to the Tilli class, i.e.,